i2bc/ORFmine/docs/orfmine_installation.md

 ### 3. Create an isolated environment
 Although not strictly necessary, this step is highly recommended (it will allow you to work on different projects without having any conflicting library versions).
+If you do not want to create a virtual environment, please go directly to the [install section](#general_install).

 #### Install virtualenv
 ``` python